A Guide to Sea to Sky Waterfalls

 Higher up, Rainbow Lake is one of Whistler’s more popular hikes but you’ll need to budget a whole day for that one.
 (Totally worth it.)

-The least-accessible waterfall on the list, this one requires a trip up the Wedgemont Lake trail, one of Whistler’s most grueling hikes.
+The least-accessible waterfall on the list, this one requires a trip up the Wedgemount Falls Lake Trail, one of Whistler’s most grueling hikes.
 The falls themselves tumble over 296 metres of ledged granite and are kinda-maybe visible from the main trail, about 5 kilometres along the lake trail (you’ll hear them before you see them.)

 For a proper look at these dramatic, rocky falls you’ll need to bushwhack a bit but bushwhacking is what real adventures are made of though, so have fun and wear long pants.
-The Whistler Alpine Guides Bureau will take you up there, or to any of the falls on this list (or anywhere else you want to explore, they’re guides after all.)
+The Mountain Skills Academy & Adventures will take you up there, or to any of the falls on this list (or anywhere else you want to explore, they’re guides after all.)